 - “When Santa goes on vacation, do the elves get to go too?“

-Inevitably books are read and talked about here too.
-Mostly on Thursdays (or whenever the mood strikes).
+Inevitably, though, books are read and talked about here too.

 (The books on Caterpickles are mostly picture and chapter books suitable for sharing with preschool and early elementary school children.
-If you’d like to learn more about the books I read when The Five-Year-Old isn’t around, come visit me on my other blog, BostonWriters.)
+If you’d like to learn more about the books I read when The Seven-Year-Old isn’t around, come visit me on my other blog, BostonWriters or on Goodreads.)